scionproto-contrib/jpan/README.md

 | Path expiry margin.
 Before sending a packet a new path is requested if the path is about to expire within X seconds. | `org.scion.pathExpiryMargin`        | `SCION_PATH_EXPIRY_MARGIN`        | `10`               |
 | Path polling interval.
 Interval at which a client may poll for new paths for connected channels or sockets.          | `org.scion.pathPollIntervalSec`     | `SCION_PATH_POLL_INTERVAL_SEC`    | `60`               |
 | Start SHIM.
 If not set, SHIM will be started unless the dispatcher port range is set to `all`.                       | `org.scion.shim`                    | `SCION_SHIM`                      |                    |

+### SNAP Troubleshooting

+One source of confusion can be that the SNAP service does not allow the same IP:port of the source machine to be (easily) used by different connections.
+It blocks IP;port combination for several minutes before allowing connection from the same IP:port again.

 ## FAQ / Troubleshooting